oracle/docker-images/OracleDatabase/SingleInstance/README.md

     -e ORACLE_PWD=<your database passwords> \
     -v [<host mount point>:]/u01/app/oracle/oradata \
     oracle/database:11.2.0.2-xe

     Parameters:
        --name:        The name of the container (default: auto generated)
        --shm-size:    Amount of Linux shared memory
        -p:            The port mapping of the host port to the container port.
-                      Two ports are exposed: 1521 (Oracle Listener), 8080 (APEX) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated)
+                      Two ports are exposed: 1521 (Oracle Listener), 8080 (APEX) -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDBADMIN password (default: auto generated)

        -v /u01/app/oracle/oradata
                       The data volume to use for the database.
-                      Has to be writable by the Unix "oracle" (uid: 1000) user inside the container!
-                      If omitted the database will not be persisted over container recreation.
+                      Has to be writable by the Unix "oracle" (uid: 1000) user inside the container If omitted the database will not be persisted over container recreation.
        -v /u01/app/oracle/scripts/startup | /docker-entrypoint-initdb.d/startup
                       Optional: A volume with custom scripts to be run after database startup.